Biden preparing executive action on climate after Manchin sinks legislative approach – KION546

 Still, White House officials have pointed to the upcoming executive action to demonstrate Biden’s commitment to the climate crisis.

-“(Biden) intends to move forward with both the speed and the scale that this challenge reflects,” White House economic adviser Brian Deese said during an appearance on CNN’s “New Day” Monday.
+Hochstein declined to say whether Biden would declare a national climate emergency.
+But he said that the administration does “want to see the US industry increase oil production,” cautioning of the balance between getting prices down and climate effects.

+“We have to make that differentiation to make sure that the American consumer has what it needs to grow our economy and the global economy, but not take steps and endanger the climate work that we’re trying to do to make sure that we’re in a better footing to accelerate the transition,” he said.

-And economic adviser Jared Bernstein told CNN’s Dana Bash Sunday, “If he can’t find a legislative path to clean energy, the urgency of the problem is so significant that, as he said on Friday, he will find an executive order and rule change path to get there.”
+Economic adviser Jared Bernstein told CNN’s Dana Bash Sunday, “If (the President) can’t find a legislative path to clean energy, the urgency of the problem is so significant that, as he said on Friday, he will find an executive order and rule change path to get there.”

 Bernstein previewed options that Biden has already taken on climate change that could be reinforced with forthcoming actions.